A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 Rain, Steam, and Speed- The Great Western Railway by J.M.W.
 Turner (1844)

-The painting’s main body consists of a railway train traveling amidst the countryside during rainfall.
+This landscape painting’s main body consists of a railway train traveling amidst the countryside during rainfall.

 The bridge shown in this famous landscape painting is mainly believed to be the Maidenhead Railway Bridge in London, where Turner lived for over 30 years.